Hello once again!

 ...

-1. A statuscode # a code for describing the status of the verification
+code# a code for describing the status of the verification - A

 A status code is important for troubleshooting.
 Payments might fail for a variety of reasons;